MyEtherWallet/knowledge-base-v3/src/content/addresses/my-ethereum-address-has-uppercase-and-lowercase-letters.md

 For this reason, we warn you when you address is not checksummed.
 You can still send to it without issue but if you should double-check the address before doing so, *especially* if you hand-typed it.

-If you are sending to one of your own wallets, you can save the checksummed address via the "View Wallet Info" page and copying the address displayed there.
+If you are sending to one of your own wallets, you can save the checksummed address via the "View Wallet Info" page and copy the address displayed there.

 Both addresses are exactly the same, except for the uppercase vs lowercase letters.
 Capitalization simply means the address has a checksum.
 Both will work exactly the same and have your funds.